BAILY family of Hall Place

 The BAILY family owned Hall Place from 1820 to 1870.

-Detail about the background of the family and their time at Hall Place can be found in Lawrence Biddle’s book “Leigh in Kent 1550-1900” Chapter 15.
-However, some of the information contained in Biddle’s book has been superseded and the subsequent research is to be included in a book which will give further details on Thomas Farmer Baily’s life, his family and times both at Goose Green/East Dulwich and at Hall Place.
-A link to this book will be available here in due course.
+Some detail about the background of the family and their time at Hall Place can be found in Lawrence Biddle’s book “Leigh in Kent 1550-1900” Chapter 15.
+However, some of the information contained in Biddle’s book has been superseded and the subsequent research has been included in a book which will give further details on Thomas Farmer Baily’s life, his family, extended family and times both at Goose Green/East Dulwich and at Hall Place.
+This book has been written by Donald Press and a copy has been printed and is in the Society’s archives.
+However, it can also be read on line by typing in “THOMAS FARMER BAILY – A BIOGRAPHICAL STUDY” and this will take you to The Dulwich Society website.
+Or link direct here https://www.dulwichsociety.com.
+You can then go to FEATURES and to the SEARCH button and type in Thomas Baily.

 You can click on the link for a family tree based on information from this new book.
-A fuller family tree based on research for the above mentioned book is also available.
+A fuller family tree based on research for the above mentioned book is also contained within the book and the Society has a copy.

 The information that follows is from genealogical searches on various websites undertaken by Joyce Field in 2014.
 Please contact the Society if you have further information to add on the family.